Power BI is a fast tool, but sometimes there can be some performance problems. In this article we explain some of the ways to avoid them.

 Make sure you use custom Power BI visuals with good performance

-Power BI has a library of custom visuals that are Microsoft certified.
+Power BI has a library of custom Power BI visuals that are Microsoft certified.
 That means Microsoft has conducted rigorous and exhaustive tests to ensure these visuals perform at their best.
 The use of poorly performing visuals can affect the performance of the entire report.
 In addition to improved performance, Microsoft-certified custom visuals have more options than non-certified ones, such as the ability to export them to Power Point, for example.
-If you want more information about certified Power BI visuals you can read this blog post with the July 2019 Power BI updates.

 Check that the custom visuals you use have adequate performance